bhsuarez/brindows/README.md

 # Portfolio
-My portfolio website in old-school Windows95 style
+My portfolio website in an 'old-school' Windows95 style.

 # Stack
 - React [thanks to React95 for the components](https://github.com/React95/React95)